Skip to main content

 Attention to Detail

 MLS professionals conduct, confirm, and verify laboratory test results.
 These tests often have complex steps and variables.
 Paying close attention to detail is essential to ensure test results are accurate.
-This skill also helps you recognize and identify problems so you can help find a solution for a patient's health.
+This skill also helps you recognize and identify problems so you can help find an acceptable solution.

 Technology

-The MLS field relies a lot on technology.
-You'll need to know how to operate, maintain and troubleshoot a number of clinical instruments.
+The MLS field relies on technology.
+You'll need to know how to operate, maintain and troubleshoot clinical instruments.

-Computer skills are also beneficial.
-Operating systems are used to input and retrieve data, and to analyze information.
+Computer skills are used to operate systems that input and retrieve data, and to analyze information.

 • Meet Our Faculty